linas/archeo/atoms/catalog/README-sensory.md

 longer.
 Data clustering algos have been explored for decades.
 But here I am at square fucking one, manually trying to hook stuff together and bitching about it.
 What am I missing?

+### Transformers?
+All of these systems have, at their core, a translation layer, converting from one format to another (and back.)
+One buzzword that hops into mind is "term rewriting", but the terms are not so much being re-written as translated, from one vocabulary/structure, to another.
+Perhaps the buzzword "transformer" is more appropriate.

+### Jigsaws?
+Another concept that I'm fixated on is the jigsaw.
+When translating from one system to another, one can imagine the edges as being fairly-well defined, and one wishes to find intermediary jigsaw pieces to hook up these two ends.

+The problem with the jigsaw viewpoint is that the creation and assembly of the jigsaw pieces is currently an act of human engineering.
+For example, the interfaces provided by `python flask` are described in a human-readable format: on web pages providing documentation and examples, on stack-exchange.com question and answer posts.
+There is no machine readable description of what `flask` is, and how to connect up to the API's it provides.
+You are supposed to "just know" what a python `dict` is.
+There's no machine-readable abstraction that describes what a python `dict` is, how to create one, and what the syntax is.

+This seems to provide a huge barrier to entry.
+How am I supposed to build a bridge from some abstract (Atomese) description of a filesystem, to a web-based viewer of that system, when I don't have an Atomese description of the web intrfaces?

+This now turns the sensory issue towards another system to be observed: the `flask` programming API.
+How can that API be described in abstract, machine-readable terms?
+How much human engineering do I need to put into the system, in order to create this machine-readable API description?

+Perhaps I'm thinkging of this the wrong way.